Midnighter/r-novice-analysis-viz/_episodes/01-r-first-glance.md

 ~~~
 {: .output}

+> ## Forcing Conversion
+>
+> Note that R may return an error when you attempt to perform similar calculations on
+> subsetted *rows* of data frames.
+This is because some functions in R automatically convert
+> the object type to a numeric vector, while others do not (e.g. `max(growth[1, ])` works as
+> expected, while `mean(growth[1, ])` returns an error).
+You can fix this by including an
+> explicit call to `as.numeric()`, e.g. `mean(as.numeric(growth[1, ]))` (but mostly this is not what you want to do).
+By contrast,  calculations on subsetted *columns* always work as expected, since columns of data frames  are already defined as vectors.
+{: .callout}

+Particularly useful is also to user other vectors as filters and only return the rows that evaluate to `TRUE`.
+Here, `growth$strain
 R also has functions for other common calculations, e.g. finding the minimum, mean, and standard deviation of the data: